-Surgical Technology is an exciting medical field to be in.
-It is rewarding and challenging.
-It gives you pride in knowing that you have helped a patient as a part of the team delivering surgical care.
-They possess knowledge and skills in sterile and aseptic techniques.
+Surgical Technology is an exciting medical profession that is growing, rewarding, and challenging.
+It gives you pride in knowing that you have helped a patient as a part of the surgical team.

 There are few mandatory professional requirements for surgical technologists, and the scope of practice varies widely across countries and jurisdictions.
-Surgical technologists attend junior colleges and technical schools, The goal is for surgical technologists to be able to anticipate the next move the surgeon is going to make in order to make the procedure as smooth and efficient as possible.
-They do this by having the knowledge of hundreds of surgical procedures, instruments, and the steps the surgeon needs to take in order to complete the procedure including the very wide range of surgical instruments they may need.
-Specialties can include but are not limited to the following-gu/gyn, urology, ent, plastics, general, orthopedics, neurology, and cardiovascular.
-With only a minimum of education they are very specialized professionals.
-In the United States, surgical technology students become a surgical technologist or ST and then are required to be certified by NBSTSA – National Board for Surgical Technologists and Surgical Assistants.
-Once a ST is certified the credential will be a CST – Certified Surgical Technologist.
+The goal is for surgical technologists to be able to anticipate the next move the surgeon is going to make the procedure as smooth and efficient as possible.
+Surgical Technologists are prepared by knowing hundreds of surgical procedures, instruments, and the steps the surgeon needs to take to complete the procedure including the very wide range of surgical instruments they may need.
+Specialties can include but are not limited to the following GYN, Urology, ENT, Plastics, General, Orthopedics, Neurology, and Cardiovascular.
+With only a minimum of education, they are very specialized professionals.
+In the United States, surgical technology students become a surgical technologist or ST and then are required to be certified by the National Board for Surgical Technologists and Surgical Assistants (NBSTSA).
+Once a Surg Tech is certified the credential will be a CST – Certified Surgical Technologist.